 This manual was prepared and updated, respectively, by my assistants at the University of Wisconsin, Madison, Justin Horn and Ben Schwan.
 I've made only small changes to their work, which I think is truly excellent.
 I hope that you are as pleased with the results as I am.
 I'd be grateful to hear of any suggestions you might have for improving its contents in order to enhance the learning opportunities for students.
 If you are so minded, please e-mail me your ideas at shaferlandau@wisc.edu.

 With best wishes, Russ Shafer-Landau

-Features of the Instructor's Manual and Test Bank
+Features of the Instructor's Manual with Test Bank

-- Summaries of the main themes and lines of argument of each chapter

-- Links to relevant websites
+- 1. Summaries of the main themes and lines of argument of each chapter - 2.
+Links to relevant websites

-- Test bank that contains:

-- Multiple choice questions for each chapter

-- Essay questions for each chapter